Email Marketing – Aweber or Mail Chimp or Constant Contact?

 Four I recommend include:

-Therefore I use – Diana Walker’s Email and Newsletter Marketing Choice – this is the one I have used since 2005 and have thousands of opted-in Subscribers.
+I use both Constant Contact and 1ShoppingCart (reseller) – Diana Walker’s Email and Newsletter Marketing Choice – this is the one I have used since 2005 and have thousands of opted-in Subscribers.
 I have various autoresponder series set up – like classes – once a week for 2 years which means I have 100 Autoresponders in one series! so 7 autoresponders would not suit my needs. (you could not do that with Constant Contact).
 You could do that with Aweber.
 Constant Contact is a good option for off-line businesses – and they have wonderful templates to use and it is very easy for the average, non-techy person to use.

 Also, there are some industries that send certain types of content